 BioCryst Pharmaceuticals, Inc. ("BioCryst" or the "Company") is an emerging pharmaceutical company using structure-based drug design to discover and design novel, small-molecule pharmaceutical products for the treatment of immunological and infectious diseases and disorders.
 The Company believes that structure-based drug design, by precisely designing compounds to fit the active site of target proteins, offers the potential for developing drugs for many indications that have improved efficacy and fewer side effects than currently marketed drugs for the same indications.
-The Company is conducting five clinical trials with its lead drug, BCX-34, including a Phase III trial with a topical formulation for cutaneous T-cell lymphoma ("CTCL"), a Phase III trial with a topical formulation for psoriasis, a Phase I/II trial with an oral formulation for CTCL, a Phase I/II trial with an oral formulation for psoriasis and a Phase I/II trial with a topical formulation for atopic dermatitis.
-BioCryst has additional drug discovery projects underway using its structure-based drug design technologies to develop inhibitors of influenza neuraminidase and enzymes and proteins involved in the complement cascade, which is implicated in several major inflammatory conditions..
-One of the elements of the Company's strategic plan is to leverage its clinical progress by entering into pharmaceutical collaborations with drug companies in major world markets.
+The Company is conducting four clinical trials with its lead drug, BCX-34, including a Phase I/II trial with an oral formulation for cutaneous T-cell lymphoma ("CTCL"), a Phase I/II trial with an oral formulation for psoriasis, a Phase I/II trial with an oral formulation for HIV and a Phase I/II trial with an ointment formulation for psoriasis.
+BioCryst has additional drug discovery projects underway using its structure-based drug design technologies to develop inhibitors of influenza neuraminidase and enzymes and proteins involved in the complement cascade, which is implicated in several major inflammatory conditions.
+The Company has selected a lead compound, BCX-1470, for its serine protease inhibitor in its complement cascade project and is testing several neuraminidase inhibitors to further assess the compounds' oral activity against influenza A and influenza B. One of the elements of the Company's strategic plan is to leverage its clinical progress by entering into pharmaceutical collaborations with drug companies in major world markets.
 BioCryst entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii"), a Japanese pharmaceutical company, for the development and commercialization in Japan of BCX-34 and certain other purine nucleoside phosphorylase ("PNP") inhibitor compounds.
 PNP is an enzyme believed to be involved in T-cell proliferation.

 BioCryst's lead immunological drug program targets T-cell proliferative disorders, which arise when T-cells, immune system cells that normally fight infection, attack normal body cells or multiply uncontrollably.
 These disorders are varied and include CTCL (a severe form of cancer), psoriasis, transplant rejection and certain autoimmune diseases.
-BioCryst has designed and synthesized several chemically distinct classes of compounds which inhibit PNP, an enzyme believed to be involved in T-cell proliferation.
+BioCryst has designed and synthesized several chemically distinct classes of compounds which inhibit PNP.

-The Company has completed six Phase I clinical trials, three Phase I/II clinical trials and three Phase II clinical trials with topical BCX-34 and has completed one Phase I trial with oral and intravenous formulations of the drug.
-BCX-34 has been tested in over 280 subjects, and no significant drug-related side effects have been observed.
-The completed Phase II trials of topical BCX-34 were double-blinded, placebo-controlled and enrolled 30 CTCL patients and 130 psoriasis patients.
-A majority of the patients from the Phase II CTCL trial volunteered to roll over into an extended, open-label trial.
-In addition, the Company has initiated preclinical studies using an ophthalmic formulation of BCX-34 for potential use in treating uveitis, sjogren's syndrome and corneal transplant rejection.
+The Company has completed seven Phase I clinical trials, four Phase I/II clinical trials, six Phase II clinical trials and two Phase III clinical trials with topical BCX-34 and has completed three Phase I trials with oral and intravenous formulations of the drug and one Phase I/II clinical trial with an oral formulation of the drug and is conducting three Phase I/II clinical trials with an oral formulation of BCX-34.
+BCX-34 has been tested in over 670 subjects, and no significant drug-related side effects have been observed.
+While the Phase III clinical trials with topical BCX-34 for the treatment of CTCL and psoriasis did not demonstrate statistical efficacy and resulted in cessation of further development of a topical cream formulation.
+The Company is continuing its PNP inhibitor program for the oral and ointment formulations of BCX-34.
+In addition, the Company has initiated preclinical studies using an ophthalmic formulation of BCX-34 for potential use in treating uveitis, Sjogren's syndrome and corneal transplant rejection.